blazium-engine/blazium-docs/about/list_of_features.rst

 - Texture-based theming using :ref:`class_StyleBoxTexture`.

-Godot's small distribution size can make it a suitable alternative to frameworks like Electron or Qt.
+Blazium's small distribution size can make it a suitable alternative to frameworks like Electron or Qt.

 Animation